4. Lessons learned

 National reporting of CO2 emissions, including captured and stored CO2 of biogenic origin, has been clarified in line with new international reporting rules.

-A temporary solution for transporting CO2 across national borders for the purpose of offshore storage (the London Protocol) has been established.
+A temporary solution for transporting CO2 across national borders for the purpose of offshore storage (the London Protocol14) has been established.
 For Northern Lights to enter into a commercial agreement with an industrial partner outside of Norwegian borders, there must be a bilateral agreement between Norway and the home country of the emission source.
-The Ministry of Petroleum and Energy is in dialogue with relevant countries with the aim of entering into bilateral agreements with key countries prior to Northern Lights’ injection start in 2024.
+The Ministry of Petroleum and Energy is in dialogue with relevant countries with the aim of entering into bilateral agreements with key countries prior to Northern Lights entering into operations in 2024.